 The BEST Chewy Chocolate Chip Cookies recipe with a secret little ingredient.
 They are soft, chewy, and amazing!
 Learn the tips to the best chocolate chip cookies that everyone requests!

 These chocolate chip cookies have to be our absolute favorite chocolate chip cookies in the whole wide world.
 But seriously, chocolate chip cookies and milk?
 I think my son could eat his weight in them he loves them so much.
-I’ve been making these incredible cookies for so many years now that they have become my signature cookie and the one that is requested over and over again.
+I’ve been making these incredible cookies for so many years now that they are one that is requested over and over again.

 If you like your cookies to be crisp on the outside, chewy on the inside with the perfect combination of sweet and a little bite of salty then this cookie recipe has your name on it, too!